Buffalo Center, Iowa: Education

 It is within the North Iowa Community School District, which was established on July 1, 1996, by the merger of the Buffalo Center–Rake–Lakota Community School District and the Thompson Community School District.

 An independent school district coinciding with the Buffalo township was established after a vote on December 13, 1895.
 It was renamed in 1897 to the Buffalo Center Consolidated School District.
 The Buffalo Center Community School District was formed on July 1, 1954, by the merger of five one-room schoolhouse districts, with the establishment of a centralized school approved by the board in August of that year.
 The Buffalo Center district merged with the Rake Community School District to form the Buffalo Center–Rake district on July 1, 1978.
 On July 1, 1992, Buffalo Center-Rake merged with the Lakota Consolidated School District to form the Buffalo Center–Rake–Lakota district, and that district merged with Thompson to form North Iowa in 1996.
+In March 2024 North Iowa declared to switch do a 4 day school week proposed by superintendent Joe Erickson.